stackrox/stackrox/operator/README.md

 ### Launch the Operator with OLM and Index

 Note this assumes OLM is already in place.
+Also make sure you have `kubectl-kuttl` [installed](https://kuttl.dev/docs/cli.html).

 So far only tested on an OpenShift cluster.